 Most agencies can deliver rankings or promise AI optimization, but very few understand how these systems actually work together.
 They’re either selling you SEO without AI understanding, or AI promises without SEO foundations.

-But considering the current state of search and the explosive growth in AI innovations, that’s like fighting a losing battle.
+Some agencies are still stuck calculating keyword densities, writing loads of meta descriptions, and obsessing over backlinks in a bid for better search visibility.
+But considering the current state of search and the explosive growth in AI innovations, that’s fighting a losing battle.
 The game has fundamentally changed, and so must the strategy.

-Here are the specific capabilities that separate vendors and agencies still stuck in keyword-era thinking from those ready to engineer relevance in an AI-driven world:
+So how do you actually evaluate whether an agency understands GEO beyond the marketing speak?
+Here are the specific capabilities that separate vendors and agencies that are still stuck in keyword-era thinking from those ready to engineer relevance in an AI-driven world.

 A qualified GEO agency should be able to walk you through how modern AI search actually works.
-They should be able to tell that when someone searches for a top-of-funnel query, AI systems don’t just look for pages with those exact keywords.
+They should be able to tell you that when someone searches for a top-of-funnel query, AI systems don’t just look for pages with those exact keywords, but instead fan out that query into multiple related searches, retrieve relevant passages from dozens of sources, and synthesize a response based on semantic similarity and contextual relevance.

-This retrieval process depends entirely on whether AI systems can actually access and understand your content in the first place.
+They should also know that this retrieval process depends entirely on whether AI systems can actually access and understand your content in the first place.
 If an AI bot can’t render JavaScript or encounters content obscurities, your perfectly optimized pages become invisible to these systems.

-The right agency should be able to diagnose these technical barriers through log file analysis, tracking exactly how different AI crawlers interact with your content infrastructure.
-They need capabilities to address these technical problems at scale across diverse tech stacks—because what works for a WordPress blog won’t necessarily work for a React application or enterprise CMS.
+The right agency should be able to diagnose these technical barriers through log-file analysis, tracking exactly how different AI crawlers interact with your content infrastructure.
+They need capabilities to address these technical problems at scale across diverse tech stacks — because what works for a WordPress blog won’t necessarily work for a React application or enterprise CMS.

-As traditional rank tracking gets obsolete, competent agencies should be able to explain how they measure success in an environment where visibility doesn’t always translate to clicks, and where brand authority often matters more than old conversion funnels.
+As traditional rank tracking becomes obsolete, competent agencies should be able to explain how they measure success in an environment where visibility doesn’t always translate to clicks, and where brand authority often matters more than old conversion funnels.
 When AI systems personalize results based on user context, previous behavior, and real-time information, the concept of universal rankings breaks down entirely.

 Here’s what real GEO work actually looks like: